Tresre/l/.github/ISSUE_TEMPLATE/link-template.md

 ---
 name: Shorten a Link
 about: Want a link shortened?
 Use this!
-title: "[Link To Be Shortened]"
+title: "[Link Here]"
 labels: ''
 assignees: ''

 ---

-test
+Leave this section blank.